 Benjamin G. Neel, MD, PhD, director of Perlmutter Cancer Center, emphasizes that no one should put off cancer care.
 “Delaying your screening or treatment can be a significant risk to your health.
 We are following strict protocols to continue to safely provide screenings, diagnosis, and treatment for cancer, and keep our facilities safe for all,” Dr. Neel says.

 Patient Safety and COVID-19 Screening

 Every patient is screened for possible COVID-19 symptoms as soon as they arrive for an appointment.
 Those who may have COVID-19 symptoms are evaluated further by a provider.
-Patients who are scheduled for surgery, chemotherapy, or radiation are also tested for COVID-19 before their procedures to protect other patients and staff, and to ensure they get the care they need.
+Patients who are scheduled for screening or treatment are also tested for COVID-19 before their procedures to protect other patients and staff, and to ensure they get the care they need.

-Visitors are not allowed to accompany patients to appointments at this time, unless our clinical staff determines it is medically necessary.
-Waiting areas in many clinics have been redesigned to facilitate social distancing, and the number of patients inside a clinic is being limited at all times.
+Visitors are now allowed to accompany patients to appointments, and they also have their temperature taken at the front door.
+Waiting areas in many locations have been redesigned to facilitate social distancing, and the number of patients inside is being limited at all times.
 “We are well prepared, and our patients should not be afraid to come in for treatment.
-Our physicians and staff are happy to help address your concerns and provide more information,” says Dr. Neel.
+Our physicians and staff are here to address your concerns and provide more information,” says Dr. Neel.